How The Longford Trust Changes Lives

 In the 12 years of our scholarship programme, 80% of those we support graduate, join the workforce, and get on with their lives.
 A further 5% drop out mid-degree to take on jobs related to their degree studies.
 Fewer than 5% return to prison, against a 50% national rate for younger prisoners.

 Among our recent graduates are stone-masons and barristers, university lecturers and IT consultants, garden designers and marine insurers, estate agents and upholsterers, counsellors and NHS technicians, church ministers and charity trustees…plus many more.

 “The Longford Trust has provided me with the added support I needed in order to unlock my true potential.”
-Justin, current Longford Scholar (pictured above)
+Imran, current Longford Scholar (pictured above)